 - The wattage – this can range from 8W to a whopping 200W (typically for industrial and commercial applications).
 I’m going to review 5 products and will discuss the best wattage for various home security applications there.

-- Whether it is equipped with a PIR sensor or not
+- Whether or not it’s equipped with a PIR or, passive infra-red sensor.

 My top 5 solar motion sensor light options for outdoor applications